Ty Burrell: Personal life

 Burrell married his wife, Holly, on August 18, 2000.
 They resided in New York City until moving to Salt Lake City in 2008.
 They still own a two-bedroom apartment in New York's Astoria neighborhood, which they rent out.
 At one point, they relocated to Southern California for Burrell's work on Modern Family.
 In March 2010, Burrell said that they had adopted a baby girl and another girl two years later.
 Burrell and his family moved to Salt Lake City from Los Angeles after Modern Family ended in 2020.
-In interview with People, he said that he has "no regrets" about moving his family there, as it is "a great place to raise the kids".
+In an interview with People, he said that he has "no regrets" about moving his family there, as it is "a great place to raise the kids".

 Burrell is a self-described lifelong fan of the Oregon Ducks, Portland Trail Blazers, New York Mets, and the Los Angeles Rams.